 - Running from one activity to the next allows no time to take in your surroundings.

-The magical moments of travel more often than not, happen when least expected and in unplanned moments.
+More often than not, the magical moments of travel happen when least expected and in unplanned moments.

 Like friendly interactions with staff at a local café you visit daily, or a chat with a local on an early morning walk or driving off the main road and seeing where the path will take you.
 Taking time over coffee and people watching.
 You never know when those moments will come.
 But if you over-plan your time, there will be no opportunities.

 Take time to breathe and take in the beauty and daily life of your destination.

 Don’t treat your destination like Disneyland, a place to tick off all the rides.
 Instead, be mindful of the people who live there.